jeremy-deutsch/react-native-scrollables/API.md

 ### `LazyList`

 Given a list of elements, `LazyList` renders only the elements that the user has reached by scrolling the nearest parent `EnhancedScrollView` (plus a couple elements below, so the user doesn't see a blank space).
 It starts by rendering as few elements as possible, then adding more and more elements as the user scrolls.
-It never stops rendering elements once it's started.
+It only ever adds elements as the user scrolls, and never hides or removes them.

-`LazyList` is basically an alternative to React Native's built-in `FlatList` and `SectionList`, except that it doesn't scroll by itself.
-To achieve something similar to `SectionList`, you can put `LazyList`s inside other `LazyList`s (and even put those inside other `LazyList`s).
+`LazyList` is basically an alternative to React Native's built-in `FlatList`, except that it's not scrollable on its own.
+To achieve something similar to React Native's `SectionList` instead, you can put `LazyList`s inside other `LazyList`s (and even put those inside other `LazyList`s).

 #### Props